8 Best Outdoor BBQ Grill Brands of 2024

 Pellet Grills

-There are few pellet grill manufacturers, but people who own a pellet grill love them.
+Few pellet grill manufacturers exist, but people who own a pellet grill love them.
 They are fueled by hardwood pellets that come in various types to give your grilling a ton of distinct flavors.

-Pellet grills control temperature exceptionally well, and many newer models even have Bluetooth temperature gauges so you can control how hot your grill is getting from your phone.
+Pellet grills control temperature exceptionally well, and many newer models even have Bluetooth temperature gauges to control how hot your grill is getting from your phone.

 Pros and Cons of Wood Pellet Grills